Experience the Freedom of a Truly Clean Body

 At this point there will not be as many symptoms of ama.
 But during the second two months of winter, January and February, there is a slight warming effect, because the sun is starting to gain in strength and is moving toward its zenith in June, even though it's still cold out.
 By the time spring comes and it really is warmer outside, the frozen ama starts to melt, and as it flows into the body's channels, the channels become flooded with toxins.

 Because these toxins are naturally melting in spring, it's the best time to detoxify.
 The body is already in the mode of eliminating toxins, so it's a good time to support the body in that role.

-Keeping your body cleansed and free of toxins is a matter of following the ayurvedic diet and routine suitable for your body type and imbalances throughout the year, and following an ama -reducing diet daily routine in spring or any time that your feel a toxic build-up.
-In this way you can take care of these three areas of the body -- strengthening the digestion, cleansing the liver, and cleansing the bowel.
-If you do this, over time you will find that less and less toxins build up in your body, and you will enjoy the energy, clarity and lightness of a toxin-free body, mind and emotions.
+Keeping your body cleansed and free of toxins is a matter of following the ayurvedic diet and routine suitable for your body type and imbalances throughout the year, and following an ama-reducing diet daily routine in spring or any time that you feel a toxic build-up.
+In this way you can take care of these three areas of the body — strengthening the digestion, cleansing the liver, and cleansing the bowel.
+If you do this, over time you will find that fewer and fewer toxins build up in your body, and you will enjoy the energy, clarity and lightness of a toxin-free body, mind and emotions.